 Instructions

-- Carefully pour all ingredients into a 10 mL roller bottle.
+- Carefully pour all ingredients into a 10 mL roller bottle or lip gloss tube.

 - Close the lid and shake well before every use.
 Tip up slightly to apply.